jenting/rollout-extension/README.md

 ## Install UI extension

-To install the extension use the [argocd-extension-installer](https://github.com/argoproj-labs/argocd-extension-installer) init container which runs during the startup of the argocd server.
-The init container downloads and extracts the JS file to `/tmp/extensions`.
-The argocd interface mounts the external JS file within the rollout resource.
+To init container cp the JS file to `/tmp/extensions`.

 ### Kustomize Patch